-The flip side of this argument is that there are annuity agents who are promising the world with certain contracts and failing to disclose pertinent information to potential investors.
-Believe it or not, there is plenty of middle ground when it comes to investing for retirement.
+The flip side of this argument is that there are annuity insurance agents promising the world with certain contracts and failing to disclose pertinent information to potential buyers.
+Believe it or not, there is plenty of middle ground when it comes to in retirement planning.

-Those who say that annuities are bad investments tend to lump all annuity classes together.
-What they fail to disclose is that there are several annuity types (with different optional riders) that are designed for different investment goals.
-To say that they are all terrible investments and consumers should run (not walk) away from is extremely misleading.
+Those who say annuities are a bad idea tend to lump all annuity classes together.
+What they fail to disclose is that there are several annuity types (with different optional riders) that are designed for different goals.
+To say that they are all terrible strategies and consumers should run (not walk) away from is extremely misleading.
 At best, it’s lazy journalism; at worst it’s blatantly spreading half-truths and lies in order to push people toward risky investments in the stock market.

 Misleading The Public For Personal Gain

 Generally when these so-called investment pundits are espousing what they deem to be the negative attributes to annuity contracts, they have ulterior motives.
 Oftentimes, they are shills for the stock market community and earn their keep by waxing poetic about annuity accounts they have never taken the time to research or understand.

 You might remember that these same folks used to tell consumers that the insurance company kept all of your annuity dollars upon death.
 That’s not true, but it was enough to convince some consumers to avoid these safe and insured products.